 The hacienda of San Matero is a most magnificent and extensive seat, enclosing about ten miles square.
-The principal edifice is a large, two story, stone building, built in the usual style of that country.
-In the cultivation and supervision of his grounds, he employs over three thousand men, many of whom have wives and children so that the population must amount to at least six thousand, who reside in rude huts, scattered over the premises.
-Here, as on the haciendas of Mexico generally, the laborers are slaves-inconceivably more abject and servile in their condition than those of the United States.
+The principal edifice is a large, two story, stone building, in the usual style of that country.
+In the cultivation and supervision of his ground, he emplovs over three thousand men, many of whom have wives and children; so that the population must amount to at least six thousand, who reside in rude huts, scattered over the premises.
+Here, inconceivably more abject and servile in their condition than those of the United States.
 By a law of that boasted republic (?) the poorer classes are allowed the privilege of borrowing small amounts of money from the wealthy, who, to secure the payment of the inconsiderable sums, take a mortgage on their persons.
-The consummation of the marriage contract, in many of the provinces, is also a prolific source of servitude.
+The consummation of the marriage contract, in many of the provinces, is also an essential source of servitude.
 The fee of the priest on such occasions amounts to from twenty to thirty dollars; a sum quite beyond the command of the great mass, unless they meet with the good fortune to steal it.
-The priest will seldom refuse to "tie the knot," however; and in either of these cases a mortgage is executed upon the persons of those who voluntarily become indebted, and they are slaves, to all intents and purposes-liable to be transferred, indefinitely.
+The priest will seldom refuse to " tie the knot," however; and if the amount be no' paid, a mortgage is exeeuted upon the persons of those who voluntarily become judebted. and they are slaves to all intents and purposes - liable to be transferred, indefinitely.
 It is true, the law does not openly recognize unconditional slavery, yet it justifies the mortgagee, in such cases, in charging those who are thus placed subject to his control, more for their boarding and clothing than their wages amount to; so that each succeeding year, instead of discharging any part of the original obligation, the laborer but increases his indebtedness, and is thus held in perpetual bondage.
-Their release depends upon one single condition: if from disease, or accident, or through any misfortune, they are rendered unable to perform labor, and thus become unprofitable subjects, they are at once set at liberty, and generally denied even a shelter, where they have perhaps toiled for years in servitude.
-To fathers is also delegated the privilege of subjecting their daughters to the provisions of this law, and for a trifling offence, handsome, young women are often placed in abject slavery for the period of their natural lives, by their unnatural fathers.
+Their release depends upon one single condition : if from disease, or accident, or through any misfortune, they are rendered unable to perform labor, and thus become unprofitable subjects, they are at once set at liberty, and generally denied even a shelter, where they have perhaps toiled for years in servitude.
+To fathers is also delegated the privilege of subjecting their daughters to the provisions of this law, and for a triffing offence, handsome young women are often placed in abject slavery for the period of their natural lives, by their unnatural sires.